 Paddle boarding is a super fun water sport that allows you to spend time in beautiful places and get a great workout too.
 You can do it in calm lakes, flowing rivers and even ride the ocean waves!
 Fly solo, or bring along a loved one or a furry friend.
 But although it looks simple, learning how to paddle board takes some practice.
 Luckily, we have put together all the paddle boarding tips you will need to hop on a board and start practicing.
 After reading our advice, you’ll be itching to get on the water.

 Before we get into paddle boarding tips, what is this paddle boarding thing in the first place?
 Well, it’s not surfing or kayaking, but it has elements in common with both.
 This sport actually evolved from surfing, when surfers in Waikiki decided to paddle out on their longboards to get a better view of the surf.
+To clear up the confusion, we created for you a guide on paddleboard vs surfboard.

 While you can ride the waves on some SUP boards, the main idea is to paddle in open water such as the ocean, a lake or a river.
 A paddle board paddle is similar to a canoe paddle, but longer.
 The name stand up paddle boarding seems pretty self explanatory, but there are many ways to enjoy your paddle board.
 The traditional way to SUP is standing up, but you can paddle in a kneeling position or even lying down.